Rishavkapil/DevOps_Notes/Docker/Other docker commands.md

 #### Docker Container Export :

 Exports a container file system as a **tar archive** .

 **Tar archive** : A file that contains layers of docker images.
 Each layer itself is a tar file , and when all these layers are extracted to the same location , they form the filesystem of the container.

+#### Docker Container Save

+Save one or more images to a tar archive

+		docker image save <image_id>

+Produces a tarred repository to a standard output stream .
+Contains all parent layers , and all tags + versions or specified repo:tag , for each argument provided.